paszu/3DSRepo/Part-3-(Old-3DS).md

 12. Open AuReiNAND
 13. If you boot into the home menu, you have successfully launched EmuNAND
 14. Change your theme in EmuNAND to uninstall menuhax from EmuNAND; it can cause problems if you don't
+12. Get into the Homebrew Launcher on EmuNAND through the entrypoint of your choice
+13. Launch FBI
+14. Navigate to `FBI.cia` and press A to install
+15. Go back into the Homebrew Launcher on EmuNAND
+16. Open EmuNAND9
+8. Go to "EmuNAND Manager Options", then dump EmuNAND to `emuNAND.bin`
+8. Press Select on the main menu to eject your SD card
+10. Copy `emuNAND.bin` to a safe folder on your computer
+10. Reinsert your SD card into your 3DS, then press Start to reboot
 16. Reboot into SysNAND and get into the Homebrew Launcher through the entrypoint of your choice (menuhax will always launch the Homebrew Launcher in SysNAND)
 17. Open TinyFormat
 18. Press Y to format your SysNAND (Don't worry, everything is still saved on EmuNAND)